renuo/renuo-upload-doc/how_it_works.md

 ###Upload
 1. Request to an app for uploading some file(s)
-The app just need to include the Renuo-Upload-JS with an api-key to upload
+The app just need to include the Renuo-Upload-JS with an API key to upload

-2. Delivered Renuo-Upload-JS from the app creates a request with the api key to the image upload app for the credential (policy, signature, etc.)
+2. Delivered Renuo-Upload-JS from the app creates a request with the API key to the image upload app for the credential (policy, signature, etc.)

 3. The image upload app generates the credentials if the api key is right and return them